astronomer/docs/astro/develop-project.md

 - The [Astro CLI](install-cli.md).
 - An [Astro project](create-project.md).
-- Python packages that are [installable via pip](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
-- Private GitHub repositories hosting code for each of your Python packages.
+- Private GitHub repositories hosting code for each of your Python packages that are [installable via pip](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 - An [SSH Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) authorized to access your private GitHub repo.

 ### Step 1: Specify the Private Repository in Your Project